Posted on June 27 2019

-Vinyasa/Flow, Ashtanga, Power Yoga, and Kundalini just to name a few.
+There are many forms of yoga including Vinyasa/Flow, Ashtanga, Power Yoga, and Kundalini, just to name a few.
 Each style of yoga introduces you to meditation techniques, such as watching how you breathe and disengagement from your thoughts, which help calm the mind.
 Some styles integrate meditation techniques more than others.
 For example, if you have ever attended a yoga class that opened or closed with a beautiful meditative chant of "Oooooommmmmmmmmmmmm."
-Aum is considered the all-connecting sound of the universe — one word interpreted as having three sounds representing creation, preservation, and destruction.
+Om is considered the all-connecting sound of the universe — one word interpreted as having three sounds representing creation, preservation, and destruction.

 Yoga teacher B.K.S.
 Iyengar devotes nearly two pages in his book, Light on Yoga, to the various meanings of aum.
 "The letter A symbolizes the conscious or waking state," Iyengar says, "the letter U the dream state, and the letter M the dreamless sleep state of the mind and spirit."
 The entire symbol, Iyengar says, stands for the"realization of man's divinity within himself."
 This verbal meditation is called Mantra Meditation.